 Website Usability Testing

-Website usability testing is used to gauge a website by obtaining feedback from users after they visit a certain site.
-Companies that leverage the test create a list of tasks and scenarios a person needs to perform when visiting a specific site.
+Website usability testing is implemented to gauge a website by obtaining feedback from users after they visit a particular site.
+Companies that leverage it create a list of tasks and scenarios a person needs to perform when visiting a specific site.
 There’s also a person who monitors the actions and performance of a website in different situations.
-As a result, business owners can instantly see the strengths and weaknesses of their websites and find out what areas require improvement.
+As a result, business owners can instantly see the strengths and weaknesses of their websites and identify the areas that require improvement.

 Usability testing can be divided into three key methods: